-A radial domain truncation at a finite outer radius is not needed in the present method as it is naturally designed for an unbounded radial domain.
-Other numerical methods that require a radially bounded domain generally need to use a very large radial truncation point to mimic unboundedness and an arbitrary boundary condition has to be applied at the truncation point \citep{Khorrami1991, Mayer1992, Mao2011, Bolle2020}.
-Since we use the Galerkin basis functions, such explicit boundary conditions do not need to be imposed, which helps avoid spurious eigenmodes with no further treatments with respect to the boundary conditions \citep[see][]{Zebib1987, McFadden1990, Hagan2013}.
-Due to discretisation, the distribution of numerical eigenvalues, i.e., spectra, are necessarily discrete even if the analytic spectra are partially continuous.
-To deal with this seeming paradox, we examine how the numerical spectra change with respect to the numerical parameters, including the map parameter $L$ and the number of radial basis elements $M$, as well as the number of radial collocation points $N$, and we take an advantage of the pseudospectrum analysis tool \citep{trefethen_spectra_2005} along with the spectral theory.
+Radial domain truncation is not required in our numerical method as it is designed for an unbounded radial domain.
+Other methods that require a radially bounded domain typically use a large truncation point to mimic unboundedness and impose arbitrary boundary conditions \citep{Khorrami1991, Mayer1992, Mao2011, Bolle2020}.
+Moreover, our use of Galerkin basis functions eliminates the need for such explicit boundary conditions, reducing numerical error and eliminating further treatments for boundary conditions \citep[see][]{Zebib1987, McFadden1990, Hagan2013}.
+The distribution of numerical eigenvalues (numerical spectra) is necessarily discrete due to numerical discretisation, even if the analytic spectra are partially continuous.
+To deal with this seeming paradox, we investigate how the numerical spectra change with respect to the numerical parameters, including the map parameter $L$, the number of radial basis elements $M$, and the number of radial collocation points $N$.
+To complement the numerical spectra's inability to portray analytically continuous regions, we also briefly consider pseudospectral analysis \citep[see][]{trefethen_spectra_2005}.

-Throughout this paper, we use the mapped Legendre spectral collocation method above to examine the linear stability of wake vortices.
-Although some perturbation eigenmodes of the Batchelor vortex were examined by \citet[pp. 339 - 341]{Matsushima1997} with this method, the analysis was only limited to a convergence study of the eigenvalues; however, our scope here is more extensive.
-In addition to emphasizing the computational competency of our numerical method (which in a follow-up paper we plan to use with an initial-value code to examine resonant interactions of the eigenmodes of wake vortices), our work here includes the linear stability analyses of viscous and inviscid Lamb-Oseen and Batchelor vortices by investigating their numerical spectra and pseudospectra.
-We also compare our results with the analytic results of the Lamb-Oseen vortex found by \citet{Gallay2020} and several other established results reported in the aforementioned studies.

-Among a wide variety of the eigenmodes, we by and large focus on those with the critical layers because many of the previous studies were less attentive to them.
-In the inviscid case, the critical-layer eigenmodes are neutrally stable and associated with a continuous spectrum, i.e., the inviscid critical-layer spectrum.
-However, the numerical computation of these eigenmodes often produce spurious eigenvalues that appear as complex conjugate pairs with one spurious eigenmode exponentially growing and the other decaying. \citet{Mayer1992} numerically observed that increasing the total number of basis elements can ``squeeze" the pairs closer to the true analytic spectrum, but not thoroughly eliminate them.
-Considering no viscosity, we show that our spectral collocation method is capable of eliminating the spurious eigenmodes altogether by properly adjusting the numerical parameters.